Box-Breathing-Technique/Box-Breathing-Technique.github.io/README.md

 ### 2.1 - React

-React will be used to create the web app.
+React is used to create the web app.

 ### 2.2 - TypeScript

-TypeScript will be used to assist in development of the web app.
+TypeScript is used to assist in development of the web app.

 ### 2.3 - npm

-npm will be use to facilitate managing dependencies, building, and testing of the project.
+npm is used to facilitate managing dependencies, building, and testing of the project.

 ## 3 - CI/CD

-GitHub Actions will be used to set up CI/CD for automatic testing and deployment.
+GitHub Actions is used to facilitate CI/CD workflows.

+### 3.1 - test

+[test.yaml](.github/workflows/test.yaml) uses prettier to check files are formatted correctly, then uses npm test to ensure tests pass.
+This workflow runs on each pull request.